Celine Song, Ryan Gosling, documentary filmmakers among Canadians up for Oscars

 Also nominated is Nova Scotia filmmaker Ben Proudfoot, who received a best short documentary nod for co-directing “The Last Repair Shop;” and Quebec director-screenwriter Vincent René-Lortie, whose film “Invincible” is nominated in the live action short category.

 The 96th Academy Awards show, hosted by Jimmy Kimmel, is set to begin at 7 p.m.
-EDT — one hour earlier than usual — and will broadcast live on ABC and CTV.
+EDT — one hour earlier than usual.

 Christopher Nolan’s blockbuster biopic, “Oppenheimer,” leads the pack with 13 nominations, including for best picture, director and acting nods for its stars Cillian Murphy, Robert Downey Jr. and Emily Blunt.